stellarsquall/chef-fundamentals-lab_day2/README.md

 The training references the [Chef Documentation](https://docs.chef.io) to encourage learners to look up information and become self-sufficient in troubleshooting.
 If the documentation cannot be accessed behind your firewall, you can alternatively access the [chef-web-docs](https://github.com/chef/chef-web-docs) GitHub page, or the older [Chef12 DevDocs](https://devdocs.io/chef~12/) pages for reference.
 If none of these are accessible, please make this known to your instructor.

-Time to test in the kitchen.
+Let's jump into the kitchen!